cardanobay/cardano-builder/README.md

 In this repository, you will find
 * [Dockerfile](https://raw.githubusercontent.com/cardanobay/cardano-builder/master/Dockerfile).
 Contains the instructions to build the cardano-builder container
 * [Building Script](https://raw.githubusercontent.com/cardanobay/cardano-builder/master/scripts/02-build-image).
-A helper script to automatically build the container
+A helper script to build* the cardano-builder container.
+Yes... the builder has to be built xD
-  * usage : `scripts/build-image --builder docker`
+  * usage : `./scripts/02-build-image --builder docker`
 * [Static binary builder](https://raw.githubusercontent.com/cardanobay/cardano-builder/master/builder), included in the container.
 Contains all the instructions to build the fully statically linked binary with musl-libc
 * This README ^_^